imabutahersiddik/Erath/README.md

 ## How Decentralized Web Works

-Decentralized Web uses CryptoJS to decentrealized pages, page that can be decrypted in-browser when they visit the URL.
+Decentralized Web uses CryptoJS to decentralized pages, page that can be decrypted in-browser when they visit the URL.
 You can then just rest assured that it never going to be erased untill all networks goes down, the most beautiful things that even all networks goes down then still if you deploy your own network then all data comes back to life again and you're done.
 The homepage will had a simple editor where you can write or paste pre-written text or html codes, and the cryptojs will encrypt and then it will decrypt and will load your HTML, all done in the browser and all that in one place which is called URL.

 So it basically encrypts your text codes and puts everything in a user-friendly way to view your newly created uneraseable decentralizedweb page.